Vinod Nagpal: Career

 He made his screen debut with Chashme Buddoor (1981).
 He is best known for his portrayal of Basesar Ram in the first Indian television serial Hum Log (1984).
 After his big breakthrough with Hum Log, he appeared in many commercially and critically acclaimed films like Naache Mayuri (1986), Bhrashtachar (1989), Paappi Devataa (1995), Dance of the Wind (1997), Tarkieb (2000), Khosla Ka Ghosla (2006), Aaja Nachle (2007), Luv Shuv Tey Chicken Khurana (2012), Pink (2016), Blue Mountains (2017), Jolly LLB 2 (2017) and Manto (2018).

 Despite Hindi films, Nagpal has appeared in five English language films and in an English television show like The Perfect Murder (1988), The Curse of King Tut's Tomb (2006), The Last Days of the Raj (2007), The Cheetah Girls: One World (2008), Tigers (2014) and The Far Pavilions (1984).

 In 2008, he played the lead role in a short film named Good Night, which was written and directed by Geetika Narang.
 It won many accolades including Best Short Film Award at the MIAAC Film Festival in United States.

 He is also a trained classical singer.
 He has performed many songs in theatre.
 In July 2006, he performed marathi theatre songs with his troupe on the occasion of silver jubilee celebration of Natya Shodh Sansthan at Shishir Manch.

 Personal life

 Vinod Nagpal has been married to Kavita Nagpal.
-She was a theatre critic, director and writer, she used to write in Hindustan Times and also in Asian Aid occasionally.
+She was a theatre critic, director and writer, she used to write in Hindustan Times and also in Asian Age occasionally.
 She had also directed and written plays.
 She also directed her husband (Vinod) in one of her plays.
 She died on 23 November 2021.

 Nagpal was a very good friend to director Mani Kaul.